 Gerard Ecker, Founder & CEO of Ocean & Co.

 Other important parts of warehouse operations include order management and shipping.
 Looking at your entire supply chain operation as a whole can provide more insights into how well your warehouse operations are performing.

 Here are a few more distribution metrics and performance-related KPIs worth tracking to optimise warehouse performance.

 - Order lead time: Relating to customer satisfaction, this order lead time metric helps you understand how long it takes for a customer to physically receive their order once they’ve placed it.

-- On-time shipping rate: On-time shipping rate keeps track of how well you manage to ship out orders without delay, as well as tracking last-mile delivery times by carrier partner.
-This helps you decide what shipping methods to offer and what carriers to partner with.
+- On-time shipping rate: On-time shipping rate keeps track of how well you manage to ship out orders without delay, as well as tracking last-mile delivery times by courier partner.
+This helps you decide what shipping methods to offer and what couriers to partner with.

 - Rate of returns: Ecommerce return rate is also important to measure because it requires labour and costs to process and return the items to their designated areas within the warehouse (or to dispose of them) on top of extra potential shipping or product costs.
 Whether returns are due to product damage, an unwanted gift, a product description that doesn’t match reality, or the incorrect item sent — tracking returns can provide insights into product quality and overall customer satisfaction.

 “Compared to other warehouses we’ve worked with, ShipBob processes orders so quickly to get them out the door faster.”

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC